eradman/entr/README.md

 * Move platform-specific includes to compat.h
 * Replace the now deprecated usleep(3) with nanosleep(2)
 * Reduce number of attempts to re-open files to 1 second (10 attempts)
+* Unit tests use mock kqueue() instead of tiggering events through the filesystem

 Releases History
 ----------------